 Postgraduate Diploma in Accounting

-Designed for non-accounting graduates, this full time eight month conversion course fast tracks students towards becoming a qualified accountant and focuses on the fundamentals of financial accounting, management accounting, corporate finance, audit, taxation and related areas.
+Designed for non-accounting graduates, this full-time eight-month conversion course fast-tracks students towards becoming a qualified accountants and focuses on the fundamentals of financial accounting, management accounting, corporate finance, audit, taxation and related areas.
 The programme provides significant exemptions from the examinations of professional accountancy bodies.
 It is fully accredited by ACCA, Chartered Accountants Ireland and CIMA.

 Programme at a Glance

 - Delivery: 12 taught modules.
 You will be assessed through a mixture of written exams and continuous assessments.
 A dissertation is not required.